remaxos/gopro/README.md

 I assumed that coding/decoding a well-known image format is not the purpose of this exercise.
 In order to have a smooth transition to a full-feature interface, I used OpenCV to load and store test images to the memory in order to find the white pixels.

+# TODO
+1. generate an image in parallel
+2. free-up memory used
+3. add debug systems with debug file dump and debug variables

 # References
 Rafael C. Gonzalez, Richard E. Woods - Digital Image Processing, (Prentice-Hall).